syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 ### Customize month cell appearance using DataTemplateSelector

-You can customize the month cell appearance by using the `CellTemplate` property of `MonthView` in the `SfScheduler.` The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to scheduler month cells by using the `CellTemplate.` It lets to choose a different data template for each month cells, customizing the appearance of a particular month cell based on certain conditions.
+You can customize the month cell appearance by using the `CellTemplate` property of `MonthView` in the `SfScheduler.` The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to scheduler month cells by using the `CellTemplate.` It allows you to choose a different data template for each month cell, as well as customize the appearance of a particular month cell based on certain conditions.

 {% tabs %}
 {% highlight xaml %}